This article describes the activation and configuration process specifically for network licenses.

 - Hard licenses (HL) which have the keys embedded in a USB "Dongle" that can be manually moved from machine to machine as needed

 And in either of those cases, the license can also be

 - Fixed, where the license is only available on the machine where it is located, or

 - Floating (network), where the license is attached to a specific computer but distributed out to clients on the same network

 Hard keys do not require activation as the license is already activated on the dongle when shipping, but soft licenses must be activated to lock the key to the user's computer.
-Network licenses need only be activated once on one computer that from then on serves as the license server.
-Floating licenses may require some additional configurations on both servers and clients to permit the distribution of the license.
+Network licenses need only be activated once, on one computer, which from then on serves as the license server.
+Floating licenses may require some additional configurations on both servers and clients to permit the distribution of the license (see below).

 Selecting a License server

-The first and most important thing to note with network licenses is that the license must be based on a single computer.
+The first and most important thing to note with network licenses is that the license server is a single computer.

 That computer doesn't need to be a Server in the typical sense of the term, but it should definitely be a computer on the same network as the clients and it should preferably be a computer that can be left on so that clients are always able to access it.
 In that respect, putting the license server on a server computer is usually preferable.

 The license server computer does not need to be able to run arivis Vision4D, it just needs to be able to run the license distribution tool.
 The License Server can be installed on either Windows or Linux machines.